All Products

 5. Deploy the application flow

-On the development page of the application flow, click Deploy in the upper-right corner to deploy the application flow as an EAS service.
-Retain the default settings for the parameters or configure them based on your business requirements.
-Use the following settings for the key parameters:
+On the application flow development page, click Deploy in the upper-right corner to deploy the application flow as an EAS service.
+Keep the default settings for the other deployment parameters or configure them as needed.
+The key parameter configurations are as follows:

-• Instances in the Resource Information section: Enter the number of service instances.
-Set this parameter to 1 for testing purposes.
-In production environments, we recommend that you configure multiple instances to mitigate the risk of a single point of failure (SPOF).
+• Resource Deployment > Number of Instances: Configure the number of service instances.
+This deployment is for testing only, so set the number of instances to 1.
+In a production environment, configure multiple service instances to reduce the risk of a single point of failure.

-• VPC (VPC) in the VPC section: Select the same VPC as that of the Milvus instance or a VPC that is connected to the VPC where the Milvus instance resides.
+• VPC > VPC: Select the VPC where the Milvus instance is located, or ensure that the selected VPC is connected to the VPC where the Milvus instance is located.

 For more information about deployment, see Deploy an application flow.